NIKIH449/NIKIH449/README.md

 ## About me:
 * :running: Web-developer since May 2021.
-* :orange_book: Learning new frameworks and new languages.
+* :orange_book: Learning new frameworks and languages.
 * 📖 Learning TypeScript.
 * :computer: Looking for a job as a Frontend developer